 If you want to know how to divide a spider plant, it isn’t very difficult if you have an overview of the procedure.

-When you are dividing spider plants, you’ll need a sharp garden knife, additional containers with good drain holes and potting soil.
+When you are dividing spider plants, you’ll need a sharp garden knife, additional containers with good drainage holes, and potting soil.
 The idea is to slice off and throw away the damaged roots, then divide the healthy roots into several pieces.

 Repot each section of the plant into its own pot.
 Plant each one in well-draining potting soil, then water each pot well.